 Professor Cochran’s research interests include statistical methods (particularly general linear models), statistical learning, sample based and Bayesian optimization, and applications of statistics and operations research to real problems from a wide variety of disciplines.
 He has published over forty articles in peer-reviewed academic journals and five textbooks in statistics, analytics, and operations research.
 Professor Cochran has served as a consultant for many companies, government agencies, and NPOs.

 Professor Cochran was a founding co-chair of Statistics Without Borders, and he established and has organized INFORMS’ Teaching Effectiveness Colloquium series and annual Case Competition.
-Professor Cochran also established the annual INFORMS/IFORS International Education Workshop series and has co-chaired workshops through this initiative in Uruguay, South Africa, Colombia, India, Argentina, Kenya, Cameroon, Croatia, Cuba, Mongolia, and Moldova.
+Professor Cochran also established the annual INFORMS/IFORS International Education Workshop series and has co-chaired workshops through this initiative in Uruguay, South Africa, Colombia, India, Tanzania, Argentina, Kenya, Cameroon, Croatia, Cuba, Mongolia, Moldova, Tunisia, Bulgaria, Grenada, and Sri Lanka.
 In 2008 he organized and chaired the 2008 ORPA Conference on Using Operations Research to Address Urban Transport and Water Resource Management Issues in Africa.